beatrizsmerino/vue-gh-pages/README-v2.md

 ## 🎯 Description

 This version executes the `deploy.mjs` file using the same npm `deploy` script declared in the `package.json` file.
-In contrast to the previous version, it has been developed in javascript, although `shell` scripts in `bash` language are still used inside it.
-The npm script has been improved, now it is simpler, **it is not necessary to enable the execution permissions**, in the root of the project, before executing the js file with node.
+In contrast to the previous version, it has been developed in JavaScript, although `shell` scripts in `bash` language are still used inside it.
+The npm script has been improved; now it is simpler, **it is not necessary to enable the execution permissions** in the root of the project before executing the JS file with Node.

 This javascript file **depends on the installation of additional npm packages to work**, which can be inconvenient.